txbm/blog-posts/rust-patterns-for-lifetime-management/rust-patterns-for-lifetime-management.md

 - most or all of the objects originate (and are therefore owned) at the root of the stack

 This should likely be your [default lifetime strategy](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html) in Rust.
-The reason being that for a linear call chain that is not concurrent, nor performs mutation, data access is temporary and read-only.
+The reason is that for a linear call chain that is not concurrent, nor performs mutation, data access is temporary and read-only.
 Functions deeper in the stack can produce unrelated outputs without needing exclusive or permanent control of their inputs.

 This forms a natural progression of ownership and lending as execution progresses.

 ![illustration-1](https://cdn.hashnode.com/res/hashnode/image/upload/v1706645949909/qXGNgTOLn.png?auto=format)
 _As execution winds the stack, later frames borrow the value owned by the earlier frames.
-As the stack unwinds, the earlier frame remains the owner of the value until program termination and the later frames have gone out of scope, dropping their borrowed references._
+As the stack unwinds, the earlier frame remains the owner of the value until program termination.
+The later frames have gone out of scope, dropping their borrowed references._

 The important thing to understand here is that the beginning and end state are the same for a borrowed value because borrowing does not transfer ownership away from the originating caller.